acuitymd/silk-chiffon/README.md

 ### ️🎯 Core Features

 - **⚡ Lightning Fast**: Built with Rust for native performance.
-- **🤹🏻‍♀ Multi-Format Support**: Convert from Arrow IPC to Arrow IPC, Parquet, and DuckDB.
+- **🤹🏻‍♀ Multi-Format Support**: Convert from Arrow IPC to Arrow IPC and Parquet.
 - **🪓 Partitioning**: Partition data into multiple files based on column values.
 - **🔗 Merging**: Merge data from multiple files into a single file.
 - **🧠 Smart Processing**: Sort, compress, and optimize your data on-the-fly.